Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: System Model and Problem Formulation

-where the set $\mathcal{M}_{\mathrm{EM}}$ comprises the candidate EM modes of single-CRA as described in Section II-A.
+where $\mathcal{D}_{\mathrm{EM}}$ represents the finite set of candidate EM-domain modes available for each individual CRA element, as detailed in Section II-A.

-This formulated mixed integer non-linear programming (MINLP) optimization problem is particularly challenging to solve due to the fractional objective function \eqref{eq:original_problem_a}, the fractional constraints \eqref{eq:original_problem_b} and \eqref{eq:original_problem_c}, and the discrete selection constraints \eqref{eq:original_problem_d} arising from the finite set of available EM modes.
-To address these challenges, in the next section we propose to decompose this problem into several tractable subproblems and solve them iteratively using the FP, MM, SOCP, and penalty algorithms.
+This MINLP problem is inherently challenging due to the fractional SCNR objective \eqref{eq:original_problem_a}, fractional SINR constraints \eqref{eq:original_problem_b}, and discrete selection constraints \eqref{eq:original_problem_c}.
+To efficiently handle these challenges, we next propose a decomposition-based iterative algorithm, which partitions the original MINLP into several tractable subproblems and solves them iteratively.